RogerKaufmann/Getting-And-Cleaning-Data/README.md

 For more details see `Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012`

 ## The script
 The script (run_analysis.R) creates a tidy dataset from the "Human Activity Recognition Using Sartphones Data Set".
-The raw data has to be placed in a subfolder defined by the configuration setting `kDataPath` in the working directory.
+The raw data has to be placed in a subfolder in the working directory as defined by the configuration setting `kDataPath`.

 It does the following steps: